AtharRifqi/SERVICE_BOT/README.md

 # SERVICE_BOT
-Kind of IOT things where u can control ESP8266 to water ur plant from anywhere and anytime using UniversalTelegramBot library
+Kind of IOT thing where u can control ESP8266 to water ur plant from anywhere and anytime using UniversalTelegramBot library